 - Safe Sports Network has provided more than 41,000 hours of onsite medical coverage.
 The vast majority of these hours have been donated to our schools.

-The Safe Sports Network offers free evaluation, treatment and rehabilitation of athletic injuries for student athletes of Greater Manchester, Salem, and Nashua, NH.
-Services include outreach to nine local high schools, injury drop-in clinics, annual physicals and coach and community education.
+The Safe Sports Network offers free evaluation, treatment and rehabilitation of athletic injuries for student athletes of Greater Manchester, NH.
+Services include outreach to seven local high schools, injury drop-in clinics, annual physicals and coach and community education.
 The staff is comprised of athletic trainers who work under the direction of Jim Vailas, MD who has been the Safe Sports Network Medical Director since its inception.
 Coordinating the daily operations is Director of Safe Sports Amy Hollingworth, ATC, RN, NHLAT